mwise/Redux.swift/README.md

 1. Open `Redux.swift.xcodeproj`
 2. Select the `ReduxSwiftDemo-iOS` target
 3. Use `Menu -> Product -> Run` or `cmd-R` to run

+# TODO

+1. Make this whole thing more type safe
+2. Add tests

 # License